Adrianchin/AWS_SSA-03/README.md

 - AWS MGN enables allows organizations to move applications to AWS without making changes to the applications, architectures or migrated servers
 - Migration is done by installing the AWS Replication Agent on your source servers
   - Note: DataSync is for datasets (databases) and NOT applications/Virtual Machines

+#### Trusted Advisor
+- AWS service that provides recommendations to help you follow AWS best practice using checks
+  - Cost optimization
+  - Performance
+  - Security
+  - Fault tolerance
+  - Service Limits
+- Can integrate with CloudWatch and call an alarm and tie in EventBridge
+- Can use a Lambda function to refrech the AWS Trusted Advisor service checks (ex. utilization and quota limiting checks)

+#### AWS CloutTrail - Data Events vs Management Events
+- Data Events - Provide visibility into the resource operations performed on or within a resource
+- Management Events - Provide visibility into management operations that are performed on a resource in your AWS account

+#### Load Balancers
+- Load balancers sent checks to the instances it is connected to.
+If it is not in a "healthy" state, it stops routing to that instance.
+These are dependent on the instance health configuration.
+- For Route53, you should point the A record to load balancers with the alias and NOT the direct IP address, as the IP address can change
+  - Alias - AWS implementation of a pseudo CNAME of a way to refer to AWS resource itself
+  - Always default to using Alias for all AWS infra

+#### Network Load Balancers vs Application Load Balancers
+- Application load balancers can use weighted routing, using the private IP's as the routable addresses.
+Note that it CANNOT use public addresses (as what is behind the ALB is private)
+- Network Load Balancers CANNOT use weighted routing

+#### S3 Select and Glacier Select
+- Think SQL "Select" - Method used to query data in S3 or Glacier

+#### File Gateway
+- File Gateway - Uses NFS and SMB
+  - Used to expand your storage into the cloud (usage)
+- Storage Gateway - Used to have backups, unable to use file structures
+- Use a physical hardware or a virtualized agent to upload data

+#### For Lifecycle policy
+- You can set transition to Glacier after 0 days

+#### VPC Peering
+- VPC Peering requires setting up VPC Peering on the 2 VPCs and reconfiguring the route table to point at the other instance's subnet
+- Information travels on the AWS network (does not go on public internet)

+#### IAM
+- Note: You can reference resource tags in policies
+- IAM works with DB Authentication using AWS IAM Database Authentication
+  - MySQL and PostgreSQL
+  - Dont need password to connect to a DB: uses an authentication token instead

+#### AWS Glue
+- Used to Extract, Transform and Load data (ETL) for data analytics

+#### Scaling
+- Note that you can warm up instances before they are included in metrics
+  - Will ensure that the instances do not throw your metrics off for tracking/scaling

+### Amazon CloudWatch Application Insights
+- Facilitates observability for your applications and underlying AWS resources. t helps you set up best practice monitoring for application resources.
+  - AI and ML powered application recommendation service for configuration and logs

+#### AWS Systems Manger Run Command
+- Lets you remotely and securely manage the configuration of your managed instance
+  - Allows you to access resources from AWS console, AWS CLI, AWS tools for Windows Powershell or AWS SDKs

+#### AWS Wavelength
+- Combines the high bandwidth and ultra low latency of 5G networks with AWS compute and storage services
+  - Allows application traffic to reach application servers running in Wavelength Zones without leaving the mobile providers network

+#### CloudTrail
+- By default, event log files are encrypted in S3 using Server-Side Encryption

+#### Lifecycle policies
+- You cannot create a lifecycle rule to transition objects to either STANDARD_IA or ONEZONE_IA storage class in under 30-days